 As well as 18 million tourists passing through the city each year, Paris has plenty of work opportunities.
 Around 2.5 million people live in central urban areas of Paris, with another 12 million in the suburbs.
 It’s the capital of the third-largest European economy and one of the ten leading economies in the world.

 France’s official working week is capped at 35 hours.
 If you work a minute more, you’ll be paid double.
 So Parisians make the most of their time, with leisurely lunch breaks in the parks or strolling around the markets after work.

 Plus, you get five weeks paid holiday and 13 public holidays each year.
 And while the French work less on average, they’re still more productive than most employees in Europe.
 Maybe that’s why they retire about four years earlier than the British.

 Around 30% of French taxes go to welfare and social funds.
-The country’s famous for its generous childcare and family allowances.
-If you’re not earning a lot, especially in Paris, you can get extra money to help with rent.
+The country is famous for its generous childcare and family allowances.
+If you’re not earning a lot, you can get extra money to help with rent, especially in Paris.

 There are 421 municipal parks and gardens in Paris, covering more than three thousand hectares of the city’s territory.
 So if you’re a nature lover, you’ll never get bored.

 Some of the city’s landmarks are the secret orchid fields in the Luxembourg Gardens, and the waterfalls and cliffs of Parc des Buttes-Chaumont grottos, right in the centre of the capital.